 - inhibit secretion of hormones that play a role in regulating insulin and blood glucose levels.

-- increase inflammation throughout the gastrointestinal tract and the occurrence of endotoxemia.
+- increase inflammation throughout the gastrointestinal tract.

 - displace beneficial bacteria in the small intestine and colon that would otherwise keep these areas of your digestive tract and you healthy.